What we do

 What is required before referring a patient

-For an effective consultation, it is important that all relevant blood tests (as outlined on the referral form) are performed before you refer the patient to the Hepatology Service.
+For an effective consultation, it is important that all relevant blood tests are performed before you refer the patient to the Hepatology Service.

 Booking a patient at King's